-Minimum Viable product template

 For the die-hard lean startup fanatics (like us) who focus on validated learning you’ll hear something along the lines of:

-The minimum viable product is that activity which allows a team to collect the maximum amount of validated learning about customers with the least effort.
+The minimum viable product template is that activity which allows a team to collect the maximum amount of validated learning about customers with the least effort.

 This definition implies that an MVP is some form of research or experiment that results in knowledge and insights about the business model.
 So it can just include talking to people.